trozler/whereAmI/README.md

 ## Update

 Originally findmepls.sh was used to find your IPv4 address and its geolocation.
 However,
 @METH-OD_MAN on reddit alerted me about a better api.
-So I created a second script oneliner.sh, which may be actually be a valid one line script.
+So I created a second script oneliner.sh, which is a lot cleaner and simpler.

 ## Installation